org-zpr/zpr-rfcs/src/15-ZPL-Overview.md

 A user is an individual or authority that can be associated with a communication flow.
 Each user has an identity and associated attributes, just like each endpoint.
-Whenever a single user can be associated with an endpoint, permissions can be based on both the user\'s and the endpoint\'s attributes.
+Whenever a single user can be associated with an endpoint, permissions can be based on both the user's and the endpoint's attributes.

 Services are applications that listen for communications packets and respond and/or act on them.
 There is always at least one service